 |28 February 2009||Propulsion / Power Loss|

-(Costa Europa) In February 2009, while navigating in the Indian Ocean, the ship suffered engine problems resulting in reduced speed, cancelled call port and passenger mutiny (as reaction to the revised itinerary).
+(Costa Europa) In February 2009, while navigating in the Indian Ocean, the ship suffered engine problems resulting in reduced speed, canceled call port and passenger mutiny (as a reaction to the revised itinerary).

 During the 14-day "Jewels of the Indian Ocean" cruise (itinerary February 14-28) the ship experienced several propulsion problems.
 It underwent dock repairs in port Mombassa (Kenya), but the speed issue continued.
 Passengers also reported black smoke from the engine room.
 The scheduled stop in Saint-Denis (Reunion Island) was reduced to a "technical stop", which sparkled confrontation between passengers and crew.